nomeata/haskell-for-readers/haskell-for-readers.md

 addR _ Infinity  = Infinity
 ```

 A data type that has more than one constructor is commonly called a *sum type*.
-Because `data` allows you to build types from sums and products, they are called algebraic data types (ADTs).
+Because `data` allows you to build types from sums and products, these types are called *algebraic data types* (ADTs).

 ### Recursive data types